 Yes.
-If a motor vehicle accident victim’s own negligence contributed to his or her injuries, it may impact the amount of money recovered in a personal injury or wrongful death lawsuit.
+If a motor vehicle accident victim’s own negligence contributed to his or her injuries, it may potentially reduce the amount of money that one is able to receive in an injury or wrongful death lawsuit.

 The State of Georgia uses a modified form of comparative fault.
 O.C.G.A.
 51-12-33.
 Under this law, if an automobile accident victim was responsible to some degree for his or her injury, a court will determine the percentage of the person’s fault and reduce their recovery proportionally.